expo/fyi/advice-dont-ask-about-solutions.md

 solutions themselves however could cause more problems, which in turn have multiple solutions, which in turn may cause more problems...

-What may have happened here is that you just asked a question that mostly consists of what you tried or waht you're trying to do, rather than giving context on **why it is you think you have to do this**.
+What may have happened here is that you asked a question that mostly consists of what you tried or what you're trying to do, rather than giving context on **why it is you think you have to do this in the first place**.
 For example,

 > You wanted to do `<X>`.
 > You ran into a problem with `<X>` or don't know how to do `<X>`.